temtem-npc-map/temtem-npc-map.github.io/README.md

 * [Editable Spreadsheet](https://docs.google.com/spreadsheets/d/1tjUlRZD72A1JmnQWcZm6yOo3EEuqh2xkVtv_SIXWFOg/edit?usp=sharing)

 ## Notice
-This website was built in its entirety by one person (who also has a full-time job), so please have patience.
-Although all maps are now created, very few of the NPCs have been mapped.
+This website was built in its entirety by one person (who also has a full-time job), so please have patience!
+All island maps have been created, but not all of the NPCs have been mapped.
 Hopefully the rest will be coming soon!

 ## Thanks & Acknowledgements
-Special thanks to Darkridge for his invaluable contributions populating the maps and getting the project started again.
+This project was created by Temtem player Skooz.
+Additional thanks to player Darkridge for his invaluable contributions populating the maps and getting the project started again.

 This site is in no way an official Temtem or Crema website.
 All images, styles, and design choices are inspired by and/or belong to Crema, and the game's official wiki.